Murder of Sally Anne Bowman: Life and career

-Sally Anne Bowman was born on 11 September 1987 in Carshalton, South London, the youngest of four daughters born to Paul and Linda Bowman, who later divorced.
+Sally Anne Bowman was born on 11 September 1987 in Carshalton, South London, the youngest of four daughters born to Linda Bowman and daughter of Paul Bowman, who later divorced.
 She attended the BRIT School for Performing Arts and Technology in Croydon.
 Six-foot-tall Bowman had dreams of one day appearing on the cover of Vogue and had been compared to supermodel Kate Moss.
 After leaving school in 2004, she worked part-time as a hairdresser and model.
 In January 2005, she joined Pulse Model Management, a local modelling agency.
 She became the face of Swatch watches, and took part in the Swatch Alternative Fashion Week in April 2005.

 Murder

 At 22:00 on 24 September 2005, Bowman, her older sister Nicole, and a group of friends went to Lloyd's Bar in Croydon, where they stayed until 01:00.
 After leaving the bar, Bowman waited outside for fifteen minutes before being taken to a friend's house by taxi.

 She contacted her ex-boyfriend, Lewis Sproston, and he agreed to pick her up and take her home after she told him Nicole had been arrested for fighting.
-She took a taxi back into Croydon town centre, where Sproston picked her up at around 02:20 and drove her to her house at Blenheim Crescent.
+She took a taxi back into Croydon town centre, where Sproston picked her up at around 02:20 and drove her to her house at 25 Blenheim Crescent.
 Whilst in the car, Bowman and Sproston had a quarrel, each accusing the other of infidelity, which had contributed to their recent split.

 Shortly after 04:00, Bowman left the car and Sproston drove off.
 Minutes later, Bowman was stabbed in the neck and stomach, and was then raped as she lay dead or dying.
 Her handbag, cardigan, underwear and mobile phone were stolen.
 Police initially treated Sproston as a suspect, and he was subsequently arrested.
 After being held for four days, DNA evidence eliminated him as a suspect and he was released without charge.